Definition of Mixed-Use Building

 Build Community

 Mixed-use buildings are also great for building a community, especially when one of the components of the building is a residential one.
-These types of mixed-use buildings or developments often host community events.
+These types of buildings or developments often host community events.

 They are also typically frequented by the same people, such as those that live in the residential section of the building, which can help them to meet each other and build a strong sense of community.